CSCfi/csc-user-guide/docs/apps/matlab.md

 Toolboxes from the local computer can also be used with MATLAB Parallel Server.

-## Usage
+## Using interactive MATLAB on Puhti
-### Interactive MATLAB on Puhti
+### Command line interface
-We can run interactive MATLAB sessions from the command line or using the Puhti web interface.
+We can run an interactive MATLAB sessions on the command line.
-When running an interactive session from the command line, we first need to make a reservation using Slurm:
+We first need to make a reservation using Slurm:

 ```bash
 srun <reservation> --pty bash